 How common is Zollinger-Ellison syndrome?
 (Epidemiology)

 - The incidence of Zollinger-Ellison syndrome is rare, ranging from is 0.1-3/million population/year.

 - 20-30% of patients have ZES as part of MEN1, an autosomal dominant disorder.

 - Mean age of presentation is around 40, being younger in MEN1 patients than sporadic cases.
 Only about 3% present before age 20 and 7% after age 60.

-Patients with ZES as part of the MEN1 syndrome present at an earlier age (approximately 10 years earlier) and may have relatively mild symptoms which can be overlooked.
+Patients with ZES as part of the MEN1 syndrome present at an earlier age (approximately 10 years earlier) and may have relatively mild symptoms which can be misdiagnosed or overlooked.

 - Epigastric pain suggestive of peptic ulceration is common, especially in men and in sporadic cases of ZES.

 - The other major feature is diarrhoea and this particularly occurs in MEN1 and in women.

 - There is often both abdominal pain and diarrhoea.